hyperledger/aries-rfcs/features/0454-present-proof-v2/README.md

 Description of fields:

 * `comment` -- a field that provides some human readable information about this request for a presentation.
-* `will_confirm` -- an optional field that defaults to `"false"` to indicate that the verifier will or will not send a post-presentation confirmation `ack` message
+* `will_confirm` -- an optional field that defaults to `false` to indicate that the verifier will or will not send a post-presentation confirmation `ack` message
 * `formats` -- contains an entry for each `request_presentations~attach` array entry, providing the the value of the attachment `@id` and the verifiable presentation request format and version of the attachment.
 Accepted values for the `format` items are provided in the per format [Attachment](#presentation-request-attachment-registry) registry immediately below.
 * `request_presentations~attach` -- an array of attachments containing the acceptable verifiable presentation requests.